ukrainian-serge/CAPSTONE.io/index.md

     frameborder="1">
 </iframe></center>

-*For above charts, a random fractional sample of each format was taken(0.01) because of the size of the data set*
+<i>For above charts, a random fractional sample of each format was taken(0.01) because of the size of the data set</i>

 **Observations:**